-The evolution of accounting standards, especially in the context of multinational corporations aligning with international norms, is crucial.
-This study focuses on the impact of Egyptian Accounting Standard No. 24 (EAS 24) on tax avoidance strategies in these corporations, exploring the link between strict accounting regulations and corporate tax policies.
+The evolution of accounting standards, especially in the context of multinational companies aligning with international norms, is crucial.
+This study focuses on the impact of applying Egyptian Accounting Standard No. 24 (EAS 24) on tax avoidance practices in these companies, exploring the link between strict accounting regulations and corporate tax policies.
 Significant reforms in Egyptian accounting, aimed at transparency and comparability, involve adopting EAS 24, which aligns with International Accounting Standard No. 12 on income tax accounting, especially deferred taxes, impacting financial management and disclosures (Elbannan, 2011; Gouda, 2020; Wong, 2006; Horngren et al., 2014).

 Tax avoidance, a legal but complex aspect of corporate finance involving strategies to minimize tax liabilities, is under scrutiny.
 Researchers like Lanis and Richardson (2015) and Shin and Woo (2017) examine these strategies, raising questions about their ethical implications and economic impact.
-EAS 24's stringent reporting requirements on income taxes, particularly deferred taxes, may limit tax avoidance opportunities by demanding a more accurate depiction of tax obligations, thus potentially curbing aggressive tax planning in multinational corporations operating in Egypt.
+EAS 24's stringent reporting requirements on income taxes, particularly deferred taxes, may limit tax avoidance opportunities by demanding a more accurate depiction of tax obligations, thus potentially curbing aggressive tax planning in multinational companies listed on the Egyptian stock exchange.

-2. Literature review and hypothesis development:
+2. Literature Review and Hypothesis Development: